 Admission to the Didactic Program in Dietetics concentration within the Nutritional Sciences major requires a minimum of 60 earned credits, a cumulative GPA of 2.7 or higher, successful completion of the following courses with a C grade or better: CHEM 1124Q and 1125Q or CHEM 1127Q and 1128Q; CHEM 2241, or 2443 and 2444; and BIOL 1107, and a B grade or better in NUSC 1165 and NUSC 2200.
 The form for declaring the concentration is below.

 Declaration Form for Declaring the Didactic Concentration in Nutritional Sciences. (pdf)

 Dietetic Internships are very competitive and our Didactic Program does not guarantee admission to an internship.
 There is currently a nationwide shortage of dietetic internships.
-Placement rate nationally has been 50% for the past two years, and our five year placement rate is about 60%.
+Placement rate nationally has been 50% for the past five years, and our five year placement rate is 66%.
 To increase the chance you will receive a dietetic internship our faculty recommends students prepare starting early in their college career and acquire work and volunteer experiences in the dietetics field.
 Our department offers independent studies and practicums to help students gain necessary experience.
 We also encourage students to be active in extracurricular activities to gain leadership experience.
 Earning at least a 3.0 cumulative GPA is also recommended.

 Mission for the Didactic Program in Nutritional Sciences